+Since the 2002 population (and the current population) can only be estimated with wide confidence limits (COSEWIC 2012; see Table 2 above) population retention levels are expressed as nesting habitat retention levels, set using the assumption of a 1:1 relationship between population abundance and amount (area) of suitable nesting habitat (reviewed in Burger and Waterhouse 2009).
 The technical identification, mapping and monitoring of Marbled Murrelet nesting habitat is a task more readily accomplished than is estimating total population abundance and distribution.
-It also directly addresses the primary threat of nesting habitat loss.
-The 70% habitat retention also falls between the low-risk (88% retention) and high-risk (33% retention) thresholds identified by risk modeling for the Marbled Murrelet in the north and central coasts of B.C.
-(Daust et al. 2010).
-Short-term recovery objectives are recommended for each conservation region in accordance with their degree of habitat loss; with higher objectives being set for regions that have experienced higher levels of nesting habitat loss (CMMRT 2003).
+It also has the advantage of directly addressing the primary threat of nesting habitat loss.
+Short term retention objectives are specified for each conservation region in accordance with their degree of habitat loss; with higher objectives being set for regions that have experienced higher levels of nesting habitat loss (CMMRT 2003).